But the cons seem to outweight the pros.

-Carrageenan has been used by the food industry for nearly 50 years and, during that time, has been extensively studied.
-Although researchers have reliably proven that dietary doses of carrageenan can lead to harmful inflammation, the additive is still approved for use in foods.
+Carrageenan has been used by the food industry for nearly 50 years.
+Although researchers have proven in mice and lab studies that dietary doses of carrageenan can lead to harmful inflammation, the additive is still approved for use in foods.
 Carrageenan so reliably causes inflammation that scientists actually use it to induce inflammation in biological experiments, explains Joanne Tobacman, MD, a physician-scientist at the University of Illinois College of Medicine, who has been studying the effects of carrageenan in human cells and lab animals for nearly 20 years.

 Organic Foods Free Of Carrageenan

-Cream: Organic Valley (pasteurized only...ultrapasteurized contains carrageenan), Butterworks Farm + Strauss Family Creamery
+Cream: Horizon, Organic Valley (pasteurized only...ultrapasteurized may contain carrageenan), Butterworks Farm, and Straus Family Creamery

-Ice Cream: Stonyfield, Green And Black's Organic, Julie's (except mint fudge, mocha fudge and peanut butter fudge) + Alden's
+Ice Cream: Stonyfield, Green And Black's Organic, Publix, Julie's, Alden's

 Yogurt: Maple Hill Creamery, Stonyfield, Trimona, Horizon, Wallaby, Smari, Redwood Hill Farms, Nancy's, Green Mountain Creamery, 365 Everyday

 Soy Milk: EdenSoy, Westsoy, Pacific Foods, 365 Whole Foods, Trader Joe's (unsweetened in aseptic package), Soy Dream (classic original and classic vanilla)

 Almond Milk: 365 Whole Foods, Wegman's, Trader Joe's (refrigerated), Silk